Class Level System

 Parkour Class Levels

-Each class level offers new skills, challenges, and progressions.
+Each level offers new skills, challenges, and progressions.

 How to: Level Up!

-Each class level has a set of movement skills.
-These skills are posted in the gym.
+Each class level includes a set of movement skills, posted in the gym for students to track their progress.

-Once a student has learned the skills in the class level they are eligible to move to a higher class.
+Once a student has learned and demonstrated these skills, they become eligible to move up to the next level.

 Instructor Testing